MateuszBugala/ProductionManager/README.md

 Structure:
 - 3 groups of users – production, sales and admin – with differentiated access and views
 - products – with many details like dimensions, groups, materials and additional files
-- quotations – with information about quantities, delivery dates etc.; email notification when status is changed
+- quotations – with information about quantities, delivery dates etc.;
+    - email notification when status is changed;
+    - timestamp of each status' change (may work as KPI for sales or production)

 Flow:
 - sales creates products adding all required information together with files